hassan-anees/hassananees/src/content/posts/simplifying-access-control-with-privileged-identity-management-pim-in-entra-id.md

 ---
 author: Hassan Anees
 title: Simplifying Access Control with Privileged Identity Management (PIM)
-description: Exploring Identity and Access Management within Microsoft with Privileged Identity Management (PIM) within Entra ID
+description: A step-by-step walkthrough on lowering exposure for your privileged accounts in Entra ID with Privileged Identity Management (PIM).
 pubDate: 2025-07-20
 draft: true
 ---